Usual, Customary, and Reasonable Fees

 Pro #1: Claim Payouts Vary By Location

-This means, you should get more back for a claim in Los Angeles than you would in a more remote part of California, such as Bakersfield CA, for the same procedure – of course, your vet would likely charge you less in Bakersfield than LA as well.
+This means you should get more back for a claim in Los Angeles than you would in a more remote part of California, such as Bakersfield, for the same procedure – because a vet in Bakersfield would likely charge you less than one in LA.

 Pro #2: Premiums May Be Lower

-While some of the limitations of UCR reduce the claim payout (see the cons below), lower reimbursements are generally reflected in lower pet insurance premiums than other policies that do not use UCR.
+While some of the limitations of UCR reduce the claim payout (see cons below), lower reimbursements are generally reflected in lower pet insurance premiums.
 If you understand and accept the impact of the specific benefit schedule on your future claims payouts, lower premiums can certainly be appealing.

 Con #1: Hard to Disclose

-Because UCR charges vary by location and possibly over time, it is not easy to disclose the UCR details to policyholders and can become a bit of a black box, creating uncertainty about how much will be paid out on a claim.
+Because UCR charges vary by location and possibly over time, it is not easy to disclose the UCR details to policyholders, which can create uncertainty about how much will be paid out on a claim.

 Con #2: Claim Reimbursement May Be Lower

-While the UCR charges do vary by location, you may find that your veterinary bills are higher the UCR table values, something you may only find out after you have paid your vet bill and received your claim decision.
+While the UCR charges do vary by location, you may find that your veterinary bills are sometimes higher than the UCR table values - something you may only find out after you have paid your vet bill and received your claim decision.

 So, do the pros outweigh the cons?
-Depending on where you live and what kind of medical care you expect to give your pet should a future health concern happen, UCR might work for you; however, you need to fully understand the limitations when it comes to claim reimbursement time to avoid disappointment at a time when you are financially out of pocket.
+Depending on where you live and what kind of medical care you expect to give your pet should a future health concern happen, UCR might work for you; however, you need to fully understand the limitations when it comes to claim reimbursement to avoid disappointment.

-Other types of insurance, in particular dental insurance, uses UCR charges to manage their claims but only a few pet insurance companies actively use this method.
+Other types of insurance, in particular dental insurance, use UCR charges to manage their claims, but only a few pet insurance companies actively use this method.